danielabrozzoni/bdk/crates/esplora/README.md

 bdk_esplora = { version = "0.1", features = ["async-https"] }
 ```

-To use the extension trait:
+To use the extension traits:
 ```rust,no_run
 // for blocking
 use bdk_esplora::EsploraExt;